PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 ## 🚀 Recommendations:

 **Sales**
+1. Implement "Threshold Incentives."
+Since the average AOV is roughly 14K, offer tiered vouchers or free shipping for orders over 16K or 18K.
-1. Shift from Acquisition to "AOV Maximization"
+   - Shift from Acquisition to "AOV Maximization"
 The data shows a clear divergence: Orders YoY% (151%) and Revenue YoY% (150%) are skyrocketing, while AOV YoY% is slightly negative (-0.5%).
 The business is winning on volume but losing on per-transaction value.

-Recommendation: Implement "Threshold Incentives."
-Since the average AOV is roughly 14K, offer tiered vouchers or free shipping for orders over 16K or 18K.

-Goal: Force the AOV upward to ensure that the massive influx of new orders results in higher net margins.
+   - Goal: Force the AOV upward to ensure that the massive influx of new orders results in higher net margins.

-2. Capitalize on the "Q4 Campaign Efficiency"
+2. Double down on the high-performing campaign types from Q4 2025.
+Analyze which specific Shopee tools (Search Ads vs. Flash Sales) drove the highest ROAS during this peak.
-The Number of Campaigns chart shows a massive spike in Q4 2025 (4.9K) that perfectly aligns with the revenue peak of 1.13bn.
+   -The Number of Campaigns chart shows a massive spike in Q4 2025 (4.9K) that perfectly aligns with the revenue peak of 1.13bn.
 The revenue line is rising steeper than the campaign bars, indicating high marketing efficiency.

-Recommendation: Double down on the high-performing campaign types from Q4 2025.
-Analyze which specific Shopee tools (Search Ads vs. Flash Sales) drove the highest ROAS during this peak.

-Goal: Replicate this "efficiency surge" in Q2 and Q3 of 2026 to smooth out seasonality rather than relying solely on a year-end boost.
+   - Goal: Replicate this "efficiency surge" in Q2 and Q3 of 2026 to smooth out seasonality rather than relying solely on a year-end boost.

-3. Address the AOV Volatility in Q3/Q4
+3. Introduce Product Bundling for high-volume items.
+Instead of discounting a single unit, offer a "Buy 2, Save 15%" deal to maintain high order volume while protecting the total basket value.
-Looking at the AOV line chart, there is a significant "sawtooth" pattern with sharp drops in the second half of each year.
+   - Looking at the AOV line chart, there is a significant "sawtooth" pattern with sharp drops in the second half of each year.
 This suggests that aggressive discounting during mega-sale events (like 11.11 or 12.12) is dragging down your transaction value.

-Recommendation: Introduce Product Bundling for high-volume items.
-Instead of discounting a single unit, offer a "Buy 2, Save 15%" deal to maintain high order volume while protecting the total basket value.

-Goal: Stabilize the AOV line and prevent it from dipping below the 13.5K support level during major sales.
+   - Stabilize the AOV line and prevent it from dipping below the 13.5K support level during major sales.

-4. Optimize Fulfillment for "Hyper-Growth" Volume
-The Number of Orders chart indicates you have moved from a baseline of ~19K orders to nearly 100K in a single quarter.
-This level of scaling can lead to fulfillment bottlenecks and increased shipping costs.

-Recommendation: Evaluate your logistics "Cost per Order."
-With the 151% increase in volume, you now have the leverage to negotiate better rates with 3PL (Third-Party Logistics) providers or consider moving high-velocity items to a "Fulfilled by Shopee" model to maintain shipping speed.

-Goal: Ensure operational costs don't scale faster than revenue, protecting the bottom line during this hyper-growth phase.

-1. Execute an "AOV Lift" Strategy
 Since your AOV has been flat (around 14K) while volume has skyrocketed, you are leaving money on the table with every transaction.
-Implement Product Bundling: Create "Frequently Bought Together" modules on the Shopee storefront to move multiple items per checkout.
+1. Implement Product Bundling:
+   - Create "Frequently Bought Together" modules on the Shopee storefront to move multiple items per checkout.
+2. Threshold-Based Incentives:
-Threshold-Based Incentives: Offer tiered discounts or free shipping vouchers that kick in just above your current 14K AOV (e.g., "Spend 16K, get 10% off").
+   - Offer tiered discounts or free shipping policy that kick in just above your current 14K AOV.
-Upsell at Checkout: Use the Shopee "Add-on Deal" feature to suggest high-margin accessories right before the customer completes the purchase.
+3. Upsell at Checkout:
+   - Use the Shopee "Add-on Deal" feature to suggest high-margin accessories right before the customer completes the purchase.

-2. Optimize Marketing Spend Efficiency
-The "Number of Campaigns" chart shows a massive spike in Q4 2025.
-While revenue followed, you need to ensure you aren't over-spending to "buy" that growth.
-Shift to High-ROI Channels: Analyze which specific Shopee marketing tools (Search Ads vs. Discovery Ads vs. Flash Sales) yield the highest Return on Ad Spend (ROAS) and reallocate the budget from underperforming campaigns.
+4. Double down on the high-performing campaign types
+   - Replicate the marketing efficiency surge in Q2 and Q3 of 2026 to smooth out seasonality rather than relying solely on a year-end boost.
+5. Targeted Re-engagement:

-3. Transition from Acquisition to Retention
-High order volume is great, but it is often cheaper to keep a customer than to find a new one.
-Targeted Re-engagement: Send personalized Shopee Chat Broadcasts to "At-Risk" customers with exclusive "Welcome Back" vouchers to drive repeat orders without needing a new expensive ad campaign.
+   - Transition from acquisition to retention.
+It is often cheaper to retain a customer than to find a new one.
+Send personalized emails to existing customers with exclusive promotional vouchers to drive repeat orders without needing a new expensive ad campaign.

-4. Inventory & Operations Scaling
+5. Inventory & Operations Scaling
 A 150% YoY growth in revenue can strain supply chains and lead to "Out of Stock" issues, which kill Shopee search rankings.
 Predictive Stocking: Use your sales trend data to forecast Q1 and Q2 2026 demand.
 Ensure your top-performing SKUs are stocked 20% above historical levels to account for the current growth momentum.

 Monitor Order Velocity: If order volume continues to climb toward 100K+ per quarter, evaluate whether your current fulfillment process can handle the peak without increasing shipping delays.

 **Products**
-Actionable Strategic Insights
-Cross-Sell Opportunity: Since the Home category has the highest order volume (114K orders), there is a massive opportunity to cross-sell Electronics (high AOV) to these same customers.
+1. Cross-Sell Opportunity: Since the Home category has the highest order volume (114K orders), there is a massive opportunity to cross-sell Electronics (high AOV) to these same customers.
 For example, targeting "Table" buyers with "Monitor" or "Laptop" promotions.

-Invest in High-Growth "Small Home" Appliances: The massive 2025 growth in Blenders (159%) and Coffee Makers (155%) suggests a trend toward kitchen lifestyle upgrades.
+2. Invest in High-Growth "Small Home" Appliances: The massive 2025 growth in Blenders (159%) and Coffee Makers (155%) suggests a trend toward kitchen lifestyle upgrades.
 Doubling down on marketing for these specific items could yield the highest ROI in the next quarter.

-AOV Stability: Notice that while Revenue and Orders are skyrocketing, AOV is flat.
+3. AOV Stability: Notice that while Revenue and Orders are skyrocketing, AOV is flat.
 This confirms that your growth is entirely acquisition-led.
 To increase profitability, you should now focus on bundling (e.g., selling a "Kitchen Starter Pack" with a Microwave and Blender) to force the AOV upward.

 **Customer Conversion**

-1. High Overall Conversion Efficiency
-The conversion funnel demonstrates a remarkably high "stickiness" from the initial landing through to payment.

-Funnel Retention: Out of 652K users who reached the Home page, 300K successfully completed payments.
-This represents a total conversion rate of 46%, which is significantly higher than industry benchmarks for standard e-commerce.

-Low Checkout Abandonment: Notably, there is zero drop-off between the "Checkout" and "Payments" stages (both at 300K).
-This suggests a frictionless payment gateway and high consumer intent once the checkout process begins.

-2. Device-Balanced Engagement
-The traffic and conversion behavior are almost perfectly distributed across Desktop, Mobile, and Tablet users.

-Equal Traffic Share: At the Home page level, each device type contributes approximately 217K–218K users.
-This indicates that your marketing and SEO strategies are effectively reaching users across all platforms equally.

-Consistent Drop-off Patterns: The attrition rate at each stage (Home → Product View → Add to Cart) remains proportional across all devices.
-This suggests a highly responsive UI/UX design that performs consistently regardless of the user's screen size.

-3. Critical Drop-off Point: Product View to Add to Cart While the overall funnel is strong, the most significant "leakage" occurs at the middle of the funnel.

-The Decision Gap: The transition from Product View (500K) to Add to Cart (360K) represents a 28% drop.

-Insight: This is the primary bottleneck.
-Users are interested enough to browse specific items but are hesitating to commit them to their carts.
-This could be due to price comparisons, shipping costs only becoming visible at this stage, or a lack of persuasive "social proof" (reviews/ratings) on the product pages.

-4. Efficient Lower Funnel (Bottom-of-Funnel)
-Once an item is added to the cart, the likelihood of purchase is extremely high.

-Cart-to-Payment Success: 83.3% of users who add items to their cart proceed to payment.
-This indicates that the "Add to Cart" action is a very strong indicator of purchase intent for your audience.

-Actionable Recommendations
-Optimize Product Pages: Since the largest drop-off is between Product View and Add to Cart, focus on A/B testing your product pages.
+1. Optimize Product Pages: Since the largest drop-off is between Product View and Add to Cart, focus on A/B testing your product pages.
 Adding "Limited Stock" alerts, clearer value propositions, or "Save for Later" options could help bridge this gap.

-Maintain Multi-Device Parity: Because your users are so evenly split, any future feature updates must be "Mobile-First" and "Desktop-Robust" simultaneously.
+2. Maintain Multi-Device Parity: Because your users are so evenly split, any future feature updates must be "Mobile-First" and "Desktop-Robust" simultaneously.
 Avoid optimizing for one at the expense of the other.

-Investigate the 100% Checkout-to-Payment Rate: While this is a positive sign, it’s worth double-checking the data logging to ensure that "Checkout" and "Payment" are truly distinct events, as a 100% completion rate is exceptionally rare and may suggest a very streamlined (or combined) one-click checkout process.
+3. Investigate the 100% Checkout-to-Payment Rate: While this is a positive sign, it’s worth double-checking the data logging to ensure that "Checkout" and "Payment" are truly distinct events, as a 100% completion rate is exceptionally rare and may suggest a very streamlined (or combined) one-click checkout process.

 **Customer Segmentation**
-Actionable Strategic Roadmap
-Geographical Expansion: Launch targeted "Regional Shipping Discounts" for cities outside the Bangkok cluster (e.g., Pak Kret or regional hubs in the North) to reduce dependency on the capital.
+1. Geographical Expansion: Launch targeted "Regional Shipping Discounts" for cities outside the Bangkok cluster (e.g., Pak Kret or regional hubs in the North) to reduce dependency on the capital.

-Age-Specific Campaigns: Since the 20-40 group is your engine, focus your "Shopee Live" and TikTok campaigns on this demographic, specifically highlighting the Home and Electronics "Sweet Spot" products (Monitors/Vacuums).
+2. Age-Specific Campaigns: Since the 20-40 group is your engine, focus your "Shopee Live" and TikTok campaigns on this demographic, specifically highlighting the Home and Electronics "Sweet Spot" products (Monitors/Vacuums).

-AOV Lift in Groceries/Beauty: These categories have lower AOV (~9K-10K).
-Use Product Bundling (e.g., "Home Cleaning Kit" including a Vacuum and Beauty/Grocery essentials) to increase the basket size of your high-frequency shoppers.
+3. Product Bundling: to increase the basket size of your high-frequency shoppers.

 ## 🛠️Tech stack
 1. SQL